cs498gpl:introduction_to_perl

 - Variables are global if not declared local with

-.- local Perl variables also called lexical
+my $variable.- local Perl variables also called lexical

 - Some advocate using the

-keyword for all variables, including global vars.
+mykeyword for all variables, including global vars.

 standard input